GimpTutorial/2-Game-Icons/README.md

 ### 12b Making A Composite Image
 + Bring together 2 Or more images into one new image
 + Share your work with us!

+### 13a_GI Moving Selections
++ Sections can be used like stencils
++ Similar to moving layers
++ Growing and shinking selections